Everything you need to know about climbing helmets.

 The Shield II weighs 8.8 ounces and measures 11 x 10 x 9 inches.
 It comes in a single Sahara/Oasis colorway based on shades of orange and light green.

-7. Petzl ELIA Helmet for Women.
+7. Petzl ELIA (Best climbing helmet for women).

 Some women don’t prefer unisex helmets because they either don’t fit properly or they don’t offer enough comfort.
 If you’ll read this article until the end, you’ll see that I covered the main differences between unisex and women’s only climbing helmets.